CLI Reference

 Installation

-Section titled “Installation”curl -fsSL https://app.gaffer.sh/install.sh | shInstalls the gaffer binary to ~/.local/bin.
-Supports Linux (x86_64, aarch64) and macOS (Apple Silicon, Intel).
+curl -fsSL https://app.gaffer.sh/install.sh | shThe install script places the gaffer binary in ~/.local/bin.
+Both methods support Linux (x86_64, aarch64) and macOS (Apple Silicon, Intel).
 For a guided walkthrough, see the Getting Started guide.

 gaffer test